 Feeding Habits: sardines and anchovies.

-Bay Snook (Petinia splendida): From the cichlidae family, this funny fish can grow up to 12 inches (or more).
-In Belize, it is used for both food and as a game fish.
+From the cichlidae family, this funny fish can grow up to 12 inches (or more).
+In Belize, it is eaten and also a game fish.

 Habitat: fresh and brackish water, rivers, lakes, sewage canals, etc.